joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 #### Controlling file caching and deletion

-Apple’s guidelines for iOS applications specify that as much as possible, content that can be regenerated should be made available to the operating system to delete in case the device runs low on storage space.
+Apple's guidelines for iOS applications specify that as much as possible, content that can be regenerated should be made available to the operating system to delete in case the device runs low on storage space.